-Dreams are images and sensation created by our subconscious mind with the help of the information we perceive in our waking life.
+Dreams are images and sensations created by our subconscious mind with the help of the information we perceive in our waking life.
 Unlike nightmares, dreams are not only imageries that have a horrific or fear-evoking element in it.

-Dreams can be soothing, based on wish-fulfillment, fun, romantic and sometimes bizarre, disturbing or frightening.
+Dreams can be soothing, based on wish-fulfillment, fun, romantic, and sometimes bizarre, disturbing or frightening.
 Some dreams will actually leave you grinning when you wake up, wishing to go back to sleep to complete it.

 A nightmare, on the other hand, has an aversive nature – no one really feels gratified, pleased or pacified after experiencing a nightmare.